The Gopakumar-Vafa formula for symplectic manifolds: Extensions of the GV structure theorem

 Since $A=\sum d_iA_i$ and $c_1(A_i)\ge 0$, this is less than or equal to $\iota -2(r-1)\le \iota = 0$.
 But the moduli space is empty unless this is an equality, so we conclude that $r=1$ and $d_1=1$ whenever $c_1(A)\not= 0$.
 Thus the GW series again separates into a sum of $c_1(A)=0$ classes and a sum over $c_1(A)>0$ classes.

-The Fano case \eqref{GV.semi.2} is classical: dimension counts imply that for generic $J$ the constrained moduli space consists only of simple maps, without any multiple covers thus the GW invariant is an integer.
+The Fano case \eqref{GV.semi.2} is classical: dimension counts imply that for generic $J$ the constrained moduli space consists only of simple maps, without any multiple cover.
+Thus the GW invariant is an integer.